-Day 1: Depart from local pick-up point and travel to Hull for overnight sailing to Zeebruuge Belgium.
+Day 1: Depart from local pick-up point and travel to Hull for overnight sailing to Rotterdam.

-Day 2: Arrive in Zeebrugge approx 09-00hrs local time, board our transfer coach and travel to Esmeralda River Cruiser joining point in Rudesheim.
+Day 2: Arrive in Rotterdam approx 09-00hrs local time, board our transfer coach and travel to MS Esmeralda River Cruiser joining point in Rudesheim.

-Day 5: After breakfast disembark Esmeralada River Cruiser in Cologne, travel to Brugge for short visit before continuing to Zeebrugge ferry port and overnight sailing to Hull.
+Day 5: After breakfast disembark Esmeralda River Cruiser in Cologne, travel to Amsterdam for short visit before continuing to Rotterdam ferry port and overnight sailing to Hull.

 Day 6: Arrivel Hull approx 09-00hrs local time, board our coach for return journey to your local drop-off point.